 The difference between a journey map and a service blueprint by Erik Flowers and Megan Erin Miller

-Initiate
+Initiate phase

-Next, users completed a web form that lacked optimisation for touch devices.
-Completing sign-up on a mobile device took 40 seconds longer than a desktop device!
-Thankfully the HTML and server-side technologies were bespoke.
+Thankfully the web form HTML and server-side technologies were bespoke.
 This gave our Digital Experience team the freedom to explore and innovate.
-Over the upcoming months, we designed, developed, tested and iterated on the form.
-I lead mobile form improvements and other enhancements.
+Over the upcoming months, I designed, tested and iterated on the form.
+I lead mobile form improvements and other usability enhancements.

 Member card collection choice

-- travelling to the Library is unnecessary
+- Travelling to the Library is unnecessary.

-- interacting with staff is not required
+- Interacting with staff is not required.

 “… behind-the-scenes the organization is going to great lengths to patch it together and maintain the appearance of cohesion.”